 One key observation from my experience is that we overestimate the world’s capacity to enable us and underestimate our own capability to perform.
 This is why we try to find someone to tutor us, it’s because we haven’t inculcated the discipline and passion to learn ourselves!

 Let your curiosity be random (The Bus Ticket theory of Genius by Legendary Paul Graham), discover the world & don’t try too hard!

 I agree that learning and career, have an implicit causality but you will go much further in life if you let yourself be driven by passion and do something which truly moves you.

 If this post struck a chord with you or helped shine a light on your personal journey then I am glad.
 If there is something I have left out please reach out to me and tell me.
-I will be writing more post along these lines in the coming weeks so stay tuned!
+I will be writing more posts along these lines, in the coming weeks so stay tuned!